openstack/monasca-api/docs/monasca-api-spec.md

 ```

-Threshold values are always in the same units as the metric that they are being compared to.
+where 'avg' is the arithmetic average.
+Note, threshold values are always in the same units as the metric that they are being compared to.

 #### Simple Example